Skip to content

 Feeling Guilty or Unworthy

 Some teens may be unable to start a self-care routine due to feeling guilty about taking time away from responsibilities or expectations to practice self-care.
-Some teens may not feel like they have ‘earned’ the time to use self-care and must continue to work despite needing rest.
+Some teens feel like they haven’t “earned” self-care and keep pushing themselves instead of resting.
 These thoughts are linked with self-esteem and anxiety and will worsen feelings of burnout in teens.

 If you are feeling guilty or unworthy, try dialectical thinking, which is the idea that two thoughts can feel like opposites but co-exist together.
 Examples of dialectic thoughts that can be used to challenge feelings of guilt about starting self-care routines can be, “I feel guilty about taking time for myself, but I deserve rest,” or “I feel like I need to study all night, but I know I will think better if I get a good night’s sleep.”